Our Team

 Vanessa Esquivel

-Vanessa Esquivel is a first-generation Latina scholar and currently a 4th year Ph.D. student in the HDFS program.
-Broadly, her research interest involves understanding the well-being of immigrant parents and their children, especially in the early developmental stages.
-More specifically, she is interested in promotive contextual factors that influence early childhood development.
-In addition, Vanessa also finds interest in anti-immigrant policies and how they relate to child and parent outcomes.
+Vanessa Esquivel is a first-generation Latina scholar and currently a 5th year Ph.D. student in the HDFS program.
+Vanessa’s research uses mixed methodologies to explore the well-being of Latine and immigrant families through two lenses: (1) exploring contextual factors that influence Latine children’s early childhood development and (2) evaluating the impact of social programs and policies on immigrant families.
+Through this line of research, Vanessa seeks to understand the experiences of marginalized communities, with an emphasis on Latine and Immigrant families, increase access to fundamental programs, and improve policies for healthy family development.
 Prior to coming to UCONN, Vanessa worked as a Behavioral Health Intervention Specialist with primarily Spanish-speaking families who were experiencing behavioral or emotional difficulties.
-Now, under the advisement of Dr. Caitlin Lombardi, Vanessa continues engaging in her research interest, by serving as a Research Assistant on two projects, Evaluating Equity and Educare Springfield.
+Now, under the advisement of Dr. Caitlin Lombardi, Vanessa continues engaging in her research interest, by serving as a Research Assistant on two ARC projects, Evaluating Equity and Educare Springfield.
+Currently, Vanessa is working on her dissertation which is an explanatory mixed methods study focused on exploring how Early Head Start parent-provider relationships vary among Latine families, how they are associated with outcomes for children and families, and how Latine parents describe their relationship with their provider.

 Michelle Miller